What Are Death Records in Alaska?

 How to Find Death Records Online in Alaska

 Alaska does not have an online repository of death records that the public can access to look up death certificates issued in the state.
-This is because death records are confidential records in Alaska for the first 50 years after creating them.
-During this period, only immediate family of the deceased as well as others deemed eligible may access these records.
+This is because death records are confidential in Alaska for the first 50 years after creating them.
+During this period, only the immediate family of the deceased as well as others deemed eligible may access these records.
 Even then, eligible persons cannot look up the records online.
 They have to request for copies.
 The Alaska Health Analytics and Vital Records unit does not directly accept online requests for death certificates.
 Rather, it partners with a third-party vital record provider to accept online orders on its behalf.
-Requesters can find a link to the website of this provider in the instructions section of the Alaska Death Certificate Request Form.

 Considered open to citizens of the United States, public records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
 In order to gain access to these records, interested parties must typically provide: